 Clobazam, like other benzodiazepines, does not require any ancillary monitoring, except for clinical monitoring for mental status/behavioral change or suicidality.
 The Canadian labeling recommends complete blood counts, liver and renal function tests, thyroid testing.

-Symptoms of clobazam overdose are almost similar to other typical benzodiazepines which include CNS depression, drowsiness, dizziness, hypotension, respiratory depression, confusion and lethargy, ataxia, and rarely coma or death.
-These symptoms can be aggravated with concomitant use of other CNS depressing agents/medications like alcohol.
+Symptoms of clobazam overdose are almost similar to other typical benzodiazepines, which include CNS depression, drowsiness, dizziness, hypotension, respiratory depression, confusion and lethargy, ataxia, and rarely coma or death.
+These symptoms can become aggravated with concomitant use of other CNS depressing agents/medications like alcohol.
 In general, overdose monitoring includes airway protection, hemodynamic monitoring, IV fluid replenishment for hypotension.
 The usual antidote for benzodiazepine overdose is flumazenil; however, its use in clobazam toxicity has not been well established.

 Clobazam is one of the newer generation anti-epileptic medications introduced into the market with an FDA indication for add-on therapy for LGS.
 This approval came after the results from the Phase III randomized control trial in 2011.
-American Academy of Neurology (AAN) published practice parameters on the use of antiepileptic drugs (AED) for adult and pediatric epilepsy patients with LGS which concluded that based on 2 class II study data suggests clobazam is probably effective for LGS.
+American Academy of Neurology (AAN) published practice parameters on the use of antiepileptic drugs (AED) for adult and pediatric epilepsy patients with LGS, which concluded that based on 2 class II study data suggests clobazam is probably effective for LGS.

 It’s worth noting that the efficacy of clobazam was dose-dependent in the trial, and the highest dose tried was 40mg/day.
 Thus, one clinical pearl from the results was that since escalating the dose from 10mg twice daily to 20mg twice daily resulted in a dose-dependent reduction in seizure frequency, higher doses (up to 60mg/day) may be beneficial if tolerated.

-Clobazam has also proven its efficacy in treatment-resistant adult focal epilepsy (TRAFE), as 3 class III studies (small patient population and mixed epilepsy types) showed greater seizure frequency reduction compared to placebo but with higher side effects as mentioned above.
+Clobazam has also proven its efficacy in treatment-resistant adult focal epilepsy (TRAFE), as 3 class III studies (small patient population and mixed epilepsy types) showed greater seizure frequency reduction compared to placebo, but with higher side effects as mentioned above.
 AAN practice parameters on AED use for TRAFE concluded that it is probably effective as an add-on therapy for TRAFE.